Posted in Recipes on 13.09.2017

 - Before the loaves are finished proving, preheat your oven to 180 Fan / 200 C / 400 F / Gas 6

-- Optional: Using a sharp knife make deep slashes in the tops of the loaves then brush with beaten egg and sprinkle over some extra oats
+- Optional: Using a sharp knife make deep slashes in the tops of the loaves then brush with a little extra milk and sprinkle over some oats

 - Bake for 40-50 minutes - test if they're cooked through by tapping the bottom of the loaf - if it's cooked it should make a hollow sound